 While the curing of foods often involves a variety of tools, ingredients, and techniques, the curing of cannabis is a more straightforward process that simply involves the careful and gradual removal of moisture under controlled environmental conditions.

 It's important to note that drying and curing are two post-harvest processes that remove moisture from the plants, but drying is a different process that must happen before curing.

 Once plants are harvested, they must be trimmed by either wet trimming or dry trimming and then go through the process of air drying, which removes moisture from the outermost layers of the plant.
 The manicured flower can then be carefully aged and dried further through curing, all to produce the best quality flower possible.

 Why is curing weed important?

-The curing process encourages the degradation of plant byproducts such as sugars and chlorophyll.
+- Curing encourages the degradation of plant byproducts such as sugars and chlorophyll.
 Freshly harvested cannabis contains starches that serve as a breeding ground for mold, mildew, and other airborne bacteria.
-When smoked, these molecules leave harsh, unpleasant tastes in your mouth.
-Curing eliminates the byproducts from your nugs, protecting your plants from bacteria and producing a much smoother smoke.
+If smoked, these molecules leave harsh, unpleasant tastes in your mouth.
+Curing eliminates these byproducts from your nugs, protecting your plants from bacteria and producing a much smoother smoking experience.

 How to cure weed

 Time needed: 21 days.

 Curing weed takes some time and monitoring, but it's worth the effort.